Quasaur/thoughts/content/TOPICS/topic-COSMOLOGY.md

 ---
 # Topic COSMOLOGY
 ## Description
-The natural order of the universe.
+The study of the social belief systems humans have held across different times and places. **Scientific cosmology** involves studying the universe through astronomy and physics.

 ## Sub-Topics